Roles of a Chief Financial Officer

 The CFO is the strategic role reporting directly to the CEO, with these management responsibilities:

 3. Capital Investment (Purchasing assets, equipment, buildings, companies, machinery)

-4. Infrastructure (systems, management, equipment)
+4. Infrastructure (systems, leadership, equipment)

 5. Exit Planning (selling your business, transitional planning)

 Each has a strategic component for which the CFO must hold accountable those in each seat.